 Changes to your existing Overdraft

-From 9 July 2020 onwards, unless we notify you otherwise by publishing a different rate on our website, the interest rate for all TSB Overdrafts will revert to 39.9% EAR*, and your account will revert to its standard interest-free amount.
+These temporary measures will end from 9 July 2020 onwards.
+The interest rate for all TSB Overdrafts will revert to 39.9% EAR, and your account will revert to its standard interest-free amount.

 Apply for an Arranged Overdraft